Interview with Caspar van der Poel - social media day June 30

 Posted on 22/04/2021 in Current Affairs

-Eating healthy, getting enough sleep, peace of mind.
+Healthy eating, enough sleep, peace of mind.
 Important aspects to make your body and mind resilient.
-Regular and alternative doctors, therapists, and bloggers all agree on this.
+Regular and alternative doctors, therapists, and bloggers wholeheartedly agree on this.
 Lifestyle as medicine!
 It's nice to know how you can make yourself stronger, so your own defenses better protect you against the coronavirus.

 Respiration

-The lungs, together with the heart, ensure the distribution of energy in the body.
-For this, a free breathing is important, which does not stay high in your chest, but also moves your belly.
+The lungs, together with the heart, are responsible for distributing energy throughout the body.
+For this, a free respiration is important, one that does not remain stuck high in your chest, but also moves your belly.
 This creates a sense of space in your body and in your mind.
-An emotion like sadness often becomes less oppressive.
+An emotion like sadness often feels less oppressive as a result.
 Or the tears come, which can literally be a relief.

 Digestive Power

 The second area, between our navel and ribs, houses our digestive power.
 Our food is converted there into usable energy to nourish and sustain our body.
-Improper diet and emotions, such as anger and worry, can be disruptive here.
+Incorrect diet and emotions, such as anger and worrying, can disrupt this process.

 Essential Power

-Our most basic line of defense is located in the zone below the navel.
+Our most basic line of defense is located in the area below the navel.
 This area is connected to our origin, our essential source.
 Here we find the power to face this time of great crisis flexibly.
-Sometimes, however, all the external stimuli cause a lot of unrest or fear, because so many certainties disappear.
+Sometimes, however, all the external stimuli can cause a lot of unrest or fear, as so many certainties disappear.

 Respiration, Nutrition, and Acupressure

 Above is a brief summary of an interesting article that covers these three areas.
 Including explanations on how you can strengthen these areas with respiration, nutrition, and acupressure.
-You can find this article with related pages in the Featured section, under the title Acupuncture and the coronavirus.
+You can find this article with related pages in the section Featured, under the title Acupuncture and the Coronavirus.
 Or click on the block below.